 Professor Yilmaz is currently supervising 7 PhD theses at Deakin on topics such as construction of Ulama authority, Muslim Higher Educational Institutions, Transnational Influences on the Identity Formation, Islamic law of Western Muslim minorities (fiqh al aqalliyat), Turkish state and transnational diaspora politics, and equal citizenship in Islam.

-He was the Deputy Chair of the Centre for Ethnic Minority Studies at SOAS (2003-2008) and the Founding Director of the London Centre for Social Studies (2003-2008).
-He had served as the editor of Turkish Journal of Politics (TJP) between 2010-2015 and editor in chief of the European Journal of Economic and Political Studies (EJEPS) between 2009-2013.
+Before coming to Deakin, he served as the Director of the PhD Programme in Political Science and International Relations at the Fatih University.
+Before Fatih, he was the Deputy Chair of the Centre for Ethnic Minority Studies at SOAS (2003-2008) and the Founding Director of the London Centre for Social Studies (2003-2008).
+He had also served as the editor of Turkish Journal of Politics (TJP) (2010-2015) and editor in chief of the European Journal of Economic and Political Studies (EJEPS) (2009-2013).

 He has acted as a referee for multimillion-dollar competitive grant projects on Islam-Society-State-Politics in the Middle East, and in the West for European Union Framework Programme (FP7) and the Fund for Scientific Research – FNRS, Belgium.
 He has written referee reports for book manuscripts for prestigious publishers such as the Oxford University Press, Routledge, Palgrave & Macmillan, Ashgate, Lexington and Springer.
 He has also actively been serving as a referee to influential academic journals such as Journal of Legal Pluralism; British Journal of Middle Eastern Studies; The Middle East Journal; Islamic Studies, Law and Society Review; Democratization, Politics, Religion & Ideology; Asian Journal of Political Science; and Islam and Christian-Muslim Relations.